LiLeoHaolin/AddSubHazCC/README.md

 ## Description

 This repository contains computing codes for the paper "Additive Subdistribution Hazards Regression for Competing Risks Data in Case-Cohort Studies".
 Please click [here](https://onlinelibrary.wiley.com/doi/abs/10.1111/biom.13821) for the full text of the paper.
-For questions or suggestions about the computing codes, please send an email to Leo Haolin Li at haolin@live.unc.edu.

 ## Folders